smadi0x86/CSC-RedOps/Start/0x1-Mindset/README.md

 - ***An attacker must have curiosity & persistence to drive that curiosity into action so as to be moving forward all the time.***
 - ***This mindset requires self-awareness.***
 - ***Self-awareness is invisible.
 No one can “see” that you are self-aware, but almost everyone can feel if you are or not.***
-- ***An attacker’s main ammo is the leveraging and weaponization of information without this, they are powerless.***
+- ***An attacker’s main ammo is the leveraging and weaponization of information, without this they are powerless.***
 - ***Never forget that the world runs on data now, so information is everywhere, You just need to know how to find it and how to use it.***

 ```